 Piller TSC Blower Corp

 With over 20 years of experience in the compressor business by the former TSC company and more than a century of experience in fan business by Piller.

 Industrial Blowers vs Air Compressors: What’s the Difference?

 An air blower can be thought of as a fan that blasts large quantities of air continuously from one location to another, at faster speeds than a typical house fan.
 They’re used for heating, cooling, ventilating, and transporting.
-Blowers are able to produce a lot of air in order to create additional airflow, but typically at relatively low pressures when compared to an air compressor.
+Blowers can produce a lot of air to create additional airflow, but typically at relatively low pressures when compared to an air compressor.

 FAQs (Frequently Asked Questions)

 Industrial blowers are used in operations and applications where the flow of gas or air is necessary such as conveying systems, ventilation, cooling, aspiration, and exhaust systems.
 Industrial blowers can be found across a wide array of industries, serving many different purposes.
 The most popular are within the food and beverage, mining, pneumatic conveying, cement manufacturing, and wastewater treatment industries.

 Roots blowers are typically used for applications where a large volume of air must be moved across a relatively small pressure differential.
 They are used to generate constant airflow that is independent of discharge pressure conditions.
 This includes low vacuum applications, with the roots blower acting alone, or in combination with other pumps as part of a high vacuum system.
 These types of industrial blowers are limited to low and medium pressure.

 In simple terms, an industrial blower is a device that increases the velocity of air that is passed through it.
 An industrial blower is a device that uses an electric motor, impeller, and airfoils to enhance the airflow and push out the air by imparting energy to increase its pressure and speed.
 The large flow of air is achieved by rotating a number of blades, connected to a hub and shaft, and driven by a motor or turbine.